-Three of the Sharps rifles were built for the film, one to be used for shooting, one as a club in the fight scenes, and a back-up weapon in the event one was damaged.
+Three Sharps rifles were built for the film: one for shooting, one as a club in the fight scenes, and a back-up weapon in case one was damaged.
 Tom Selleck requested to keep the 3 rifles built for the film.
-He had two of them reconditioned to remove scratches, straighten and tighten some of the moving parts.
+He had two of them reconditioned to remove scratches and straighten and tighten some of the moving parts.
 Years later, he signed and auctioned 2 of them as part of a fundraiser for the National Rifle Association, of which he is a national board member.
-The third rifle with it's fringed leather scabbard, and belt knife were donated by Selleck to the Brownell's Family Museum.
+Selleck donated the third rifle, with its fringed leather scabbard, and belt knife to the Brownell's Family Museum.

-The film was to have been Steve McQueen's follow-up to The Hunter (1980), but he fell ill shortly after filming The Hunter (1980), so the project was scrapped.
+The film was to have been Steve McQueen's follow-up to The Hunter (1980), but he fell ill shortly after making that, so the project was scrapped.
 It was revived several times throughout the 1980s, with various stars in mind for the lead.
 Harrison Ford was offered the lead role, but turned it down because he considered it too visibly similar to Indiana Jones.
-The role was offered to Tom Selleck twice, first in 1985, but he had to turn it down because of his commitment to Magnum, P.I.
+The lead was first offered to Tom Selleck in 1985.
+He had to turn it down because of his commitment to Magnum, P.I.
 (1980).
-When this series concluded in 1988, he quickly asked if the role was still available and accepted it.
+When the series concluded in 1988, he quickly asked if the role was still available, and accepted it.
 The producers spent another year gathering a reasonable budget.

-Quigley's uncanny ability to shoot accurately to 1200 yards and beyond with iron sights is not as far-fetched as it sounds.
-In the 1874 Second Battle of Adobe Walls, in northern Texas, William Dixon used a .50-110 Sharps to shoot an Indian off his horse from 1,538 yards.
-This is nine-tenths of a mile, and such a heavy bullet propelled by black powder would have a trajectory similar to that of an arrow fired from 100 yards, striking its target at a 30-degree down angle.
-Dixon claimed his shot was one of utter luck.
+Quigley's ability to shoot accurately to over 1200 yards (1.09 kilometers), with iron sights, is not as far-fetched as it sounds.
+In 1874, during the Second Battle of Adobe Walls, in northern Texas, William Dixon used a .50-110 Sharps to shoot a Native American off his horse from 1,538 yards (1.4 kilometers).
+Such a heavy bullet propelled by black powder would have a trajectory similar to that of an arrow fired from 100 yards, striking its target at a 30-degree down angle.
+Dixon claimed his shot was pure luck.

-The famous gun that is used by Matthew Quigley is a replica model 1874 Sharps Buffalo Rifle, built by Shiloh Rifles, of Montana.
+Matthew Quigley's gun is a replica model 1874 Sharps Buffalo Rifle, built by Shiloh Rifles of Montana.
 They are chambered in .45-110, which is a .45 caliber bullet propelled by 110 grains of black powder.
 This round was the most accurate and powerful in the world until the advent of smokeless gunpowders.

 According to show-business trade-paper 'Variety', the "script was written for 'Steve McQueen' in the 1970s, then developed in 1984, Rick Rosenthal to helm; project was reactivated in 1986 with Lewis Gilbert scheduled to direct".
 In the end, the movie starred Tom Selleck and was directed by Simon Wincer.